bootphon/wordseg/doc/index.rst

   :ref:`algorithms`).

-* From **bash**: provides a set of commands for text preparation, segmentation and evaluation than be used in conjunction to any other bash utilities (see :ref:`commands`),
+* From **bash**: provides a set of commands for text preparation, segmentation and evaluation to be used in conjunction to any other bash utilities (see :ref:`commands`),

 * From **python**: provides the ``wordseg`` Python package (see :ref:`python`).